VirgilSecurity/virgil-sdk-net/README.md

 ## Encryption / Decryption Example

-Virgil Security makes it easy to add encryption to any application.
-With our SDK you create a Virgil Card for every one of your users and devices.
+Virgil Security simplifies adding encryption to any application.
+With our SDK you create unique Virgil Cards for your all users and  devices.
 With users' Virgil Cards, you can easily encrypt any data at the client side.

 ```cs
 // find Alice's card(s)
 var aliceCards = await virgil.Cards.FindAsync("alice");